UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/conditionals_and_loops.rst

 For loops
 ---------
 It's very common that we want to perform the same operation multiple times.
-For example, maybe we want to add up all of the marks that a student has obtained across in each lab and sum them.
-What needs to be done is exactly the same each time, we just need to do it to each student in turn.
+For example, maybe we want to load all of the marks that a student has obtained across the labs and sum them.
+We need to loop through the marks for each lab and add them to a running total.

 We'll start with an example of a loop using the C programming language, as it helps illustrate the operation.
 Here, the basic syntax is: